nest/nest-simulator/doc/contribute/development_workflow.rst

 We do as follows:

-1. make a backup of the current state
+1. Make a backup of the current state

 .. code::

    git branch tmp HEAD

-2. interactive rebase
+2. Interactive rebase

 .. code::